Saturday, June 27, 2009

 Did our soldiers die heroically?
 Often they did.
 But for the most part, they died uselessly.

 War is a failure of diplomacy.
-Instead of flags and martial music, we should offer apologies to the dead that once again, we failed to avert the catastrophe of war.
+Instead of flags and martial music, we should offer apologies to the dead for yet again failing to avert the catastrophe of war.
 Our vow to the dead should be to redouble our efforts to find peaceful ways of settling disputes.
 On this day we should mourn not just those who perished in war, but our repeated failure to move beyond the barbaric practice of officially killing strangers just because someone in power who stands to gain from war convinced us that it's in our best interest to do so.

 The message of Memorial Day should be "Never again!
 We will not send yet another generation of youth to the killing fields."